Algebrakit

 Problem-solving activities, such as puzzles, riddles, or card tricks, can be very engaging.
 But when tied to a math curriculum and assessed under time pressure, problem-solving often becomes a source of frustration and anxiety.
 Students who struggle with math, and sometimes even fear it, often do so because they lack confidence in solving multi-step math problems.

 To help students develop a deep understanding of mathematics, we must help them successfully engage with math problems.
-Liljedahl, for instance, mentions many practices teachers can apply in their classes to improve students’ engagement and ability to solve math problems.
+Peter Liljedahl, a renowned professor of mathematics education, mentions many practices teachers can apply in their classes to improve students’ engagement and ability to solve math problems.
 His recommendations disrupt the learning environment enough to open the door for student thinking and problem-solving.
 These practices include students gathering at whiteboards placed vertically around the room, the teacher launching tasks within the first five minutes, and random grouping that changes daily.

 Autonomous problem-solving